574n13y/Dev_Ops/Day7.md

 🔸 Linux Question:
 What is the difference between grep and awk?
 When would you use one over the other for text processing?
+- **`grep`:** Primarily used for searching and filtering text.
+It matches patterns in a file or output and displays matching lines.
+Best for quick searches.
+- **`awk`:** More powerful for text processing.
+It can search, extract, and manipulate data from text files, perform calculations, and format output.
+Ideal for more complex data transformations.
+- **When to Use:** Use `grep` for simple text searches and `awk` when you need to process and manipulate text data (e.g., extracting specific columns).

 🔸 Networking Question:
 What is ARP (Address Resolution Protocol), and how does it work in a network to resolve IP addresses to MAC addresses?